Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Engineering.md

 non-toxic fluorogenic compound DFHBI.

 {{< centeredImage
-        src="/assets/content/engineering/gRNA_1.png"
-        alt="Photo of gRNA" >}}

-{{< centeredImage
-        src="/assets/content/engineering/gRNA_2.png"
-        alt="Photo of gRNA"
+        src="/assets/content/engineering/FIG_6.png"
-        caption="Schematic diagram of the two plasmids in our system.
+        alt="Schematic diagram of the two plasmids in our system" caption="Fig. 6.
+Schematic diagram of the two plasmids in our system." >}}

 Above is the schematic of the helper plasmid, encoding our trigger as well as dCas9 and a chloramphenicol resistance gene to assist with selection.
-Below is the schematic of a reporter plasmid, containing the two reporters – sfGFP and iSpinach – as well as a cgRNA, the MCP-SoxS CRISPRa system, and a kanamycin gene to assist with selection." >}}
+Below is the schematic of a reporter plasmid, containing the two reporters – sfGFP and iSpinach – as well as a cgRNA, the MCP-SoxS CRISPRa system, and a kanamycin gene to assist with selection.

 The design is modular to allow for a large amount of control (Fig. 7)– the production of the cgRNA is inducible by arabinose (1) and the production of the